The Shoot - Dan Henderson as he gets ready for Babalu! Video by Dan HendersonAlessio Sakara Kazushi Gracie Hunter Sakuraba Hayato Sakurai

 Filed under: MMA Videos, UFC, News, Videos

 DETROIT -- MMA Fighting spoke to Dana White after the UFC 123 pre-fight press conference Wednesday about B.J.
-Penn's future if he loses to Matt Hughes, Roy Nelson's contract issues and Karo Parisyan's return to the UFC."The Ultimate Fighter" has rebounded nicely with Season 12.
-The ratings are holding steady.
-It’s probably based on the fact that the field looks deep with strong contenders, and much of the audience hates Josh Koscheck.
-TUF 12 is now down to the final eight contenders.
-The competition looks wide open.
-Or is it?
+Penn's future if he loses to Matt Hughes, Roy Nelson's contract issues and Karo Parisyan's return to the UFC.

 Here’s the picks for the Elite Eight matchups.
 Keep in mind, we’re all basing our selections on limited fight and training footage.
 That said, we can still have fun with it.